Ultimate-Dogecoin-Infinity-2/ethereum-auction-platform/README.md

 1. Run `Ganache` and perform first time setup.
 1. Connect `MetaMask` to your `Ganache` account of choice.
 1. Link this project to Ganache workspace (in Ganache: settings -> workspace -> ADD PROJECT -> select truffle-config.js)
-1. Run `npm run build` in repo directory.
+1. Run `npm run deploy` in repo directory.

 ## Setup